arminasr/arminasr.github.io/_posts/2021-01-23-ML-fundamentals-that-every-iOS-developer-needs-to-know-2-5-Native-domain-specific-ML-frameworks-for-iOS-developers.md

 ## Conclusion

 Implementation of Machine Learning powered features using domain-specific frameworks in iOS applications can be super simple.
-Give a shoot, spin up playgrounds in the Xcode and try it yourself.
-Share your results and questions in the comments!
+Give a shot, spin up playgrounds in the Xcode and try it yourself.
+Share your questions and results in the comments!